wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/get-started-with-power-bi/includes/4-exercise-touring-and-using-power-bi.md

 ![Power BI navigation](../media/pbi-touring_06.png)

-On the dashboard, you can select any of the visuals and interact with them.
+You can select any of the visuals and interact with them.
 As you do so, all the other visuals on the page will respond.
-For example, when the **May 2018** bar is selected in the **Pull Requests (by month)** visual, the other visuals on the page adjust to reflect that selection.
+For example, when the **AdamBJ** in the treemap on the **Pull Requests** report the other visuals on the page adjust to reflect that selection.

 ![Power BI navigation](../media/pbi-touring_06b.png)